 Project Developer means an entity that undertakes a GHG project, as identified in Section 2.1 of this protocol.

+Project refrigeration system means the specific combination of refrigeration equipment and refrigerant which is used to provide refrigeration services to the project facility.

-Refrigeration or air conditioning equipment means an appliance, or component parts of a system, that uses refrigerant to provide cooling under controlled conditions.
+Refrigeration equipment means an appliance, or component parts of a system, that uses refrigerant to provide cooling under controlled conditions.

 Reporting period means specific time period of project operation for which the Project